international tiger day

 • Advocate for Policy Changes: Engage with policymakers to support legislation that safeguards wildlife and addresses environmental threats.

-• Promote Sustainable Practices: Encourage and adopt lifestyles that reduce environmental impact, thereby contributing to habitat preservation.
+• Promote Sustainable Practices: Encourage and adopt lifestyles that reduce environmental impact, contributing to habitat preservation.

-By embracing the theme “Their Future in Our Hands,” we acknowledge our collective responsibility and the power we hold to make a positive difference in the lives of tigers and the health of our planet.
+By embracing the theme “Their Future in Our Hands,” we acknowledge our collective responsibility and the power we hold to make a positive difference in tigers’ lives and our planet’s health.

 • India: Home to 70% of the world’s tigers, with over 3,000 individuals.
 Project Tiger has been pivotal in their recovery.